Northrop YF-23: Design

 The YF-23A was a prototype intended to demonstrate the viability of Northrop's ATF proposal, which was designed to meet USAF requirements for survivability, supercruise, stealth, and ease of maintenance.
-Owing to its continual maturation from the initial HSF concept which it still greatly resembled, the YF-23's shaping was highly refined.
+Owing to its continual maturation from the initial High Stealth Fighter (HSF) concept which it still greatly resembled, the YF-23's shaping was highly refined.
 It was an unconventional-looking aircraft, with diamond-shaped wings tapered symmetrically (edges swept 40° front and back), a profile with substantial area-ruling to reduce wave drag, and all-moving V-tails, or "ruddervators".
 The cockpit was placed high, near the nose of the aircraft, for good visibility for the pilot.
 The chiseled shape of the nose, with its sharp chine edges, generated vortices to improve high angle of attack (AoA) characteristics.
 The aircraft featured a tricycle landing gear configuration with a nose landing gear leg and two main landing gear legs.
 The aerial refueling receptacle was centered on the spine of the forward fuselage.
 A single large weapons bay was placed on the underside of the fuselage between the nose and main landing gear.
 The cockpit had a center stick and side throttles.